Part A - Competition Details

 QBM Griffith MBA Scholarships award & conditions

 a.
-The scholarship prizes cover tuition fees for the Griffith MBA (program code 5158) and may be used for up to three years of part-time study and are awarded as follows:
+The scholarship prizes cover tuition fees for the Griffith MBA (program code 5158) and may be used for up to four years of part-time study and are awarded as follows:

 - One (1) winner receives full tuition fees;

-- one (1) runner-up receives half of the tuition fees; and
+- one (1) runner-up receives half of the tuition fees (to the value of six courses); and

-- four (4) finalists receive tuition fees to the value of one course.
+- four (4) finalists receive tuition fees to the value of three courses.

 b.
 The scholarship recipients will be liable for all other fees including any incidental fees (such as text books and course specific material) as well as any other fees levied that do not relate to the MBA course fees that are awarded as part of the scholarship.

 c.
-The scholarship will be provided as an offset to the student's tuition fee following census dates each trimester.
+The scholarship will be provided as an offset to the student’s tuition fee following census dates each trimester until scholarship funds are exhausted.

 d.
 The scholarship is subject to the University’s current Scholarship terms and conditions as they apply from time to time.
 These can be accessed via griffith.edu.au/scholarships